Michaelszeng/6.8210-Underactuated-Robotics-Notes/2) Value Iteration & LQR.md

 However, if we have limits on $u$ (i.e. torque limits), which would be linear constraints on $u$, then $u^*$ can be easily solved as a Quadratic Program.

 Now, we are able to find the optimal $u^*$ for any given cost function and state.
-In a real robotic system with some loop speed, you essentially solve for $u^*$ every loop, apply it to the robot, measure changes in state, and repeat.
+This is a control policy, so once we have $u^*$, we know how to apply the optimal controls for our system from any state.

 #### General Case